drudgesentinel/ec2-rhel-spinup/README.md

 https://www.gremlin.com/docs/getting-started-install-virtual-machine
 https://www.gremlin.com/docs/platform-integrations-webhooks

+If you choose RHEL 8, it will install extra kernel modules required for gremlin to function.
+DNF is very slow, so completion of the bootstrap script can take a long time after the instance itself is created.

-The following values should be provided when creating resources using this repo:
+The following variables should be provided when creating resources using this repo:

-"ticket_num"
+"ticket_num" (to tie resources to a specific ticket)

 "aws_region"

 "rhel_version" (from 7-9.
+Specific point releases don't work.
 Eventually will add other operating systems as I get a feel for what is practical)

 "instance_type" (optional, defaults to t3a.medium)

 "keypair_name" (ssh keypair for accessing the created instance)

+Potential TODO items:

+Create a way to find more specific point releases and spin them up (at present, this grabs latest major version.
+Amazon doesn't own older versions so it might take some work to do this)

+Add distributions (probably best accomplished by packaging up network/data sources as modules, and then using main to spin up the desired specific distro.)